İhsan Doğramacı: Personal life

 He had three children.
-His son, Professor Ali Doğramacı was the Rector of Bilkent University until 1 March 2010.
-Currently his grandson-in-law Prof. Dr. Abdullah Atalar is the rector.
+His son, professor Ali Doğramacı, was the rector of Bilkent University until 1 March 2010.
+Currently his grandson-in-law, Prof. Dr. Abdullah Atalar, is the rector.

 Death

-İhsan Dogramaci died at Hacettepe University Hospital on 25 February 2010 from multiple organ failure.
+İhsan Doğramacı died at Hacettepe University Hospital on 25 February 2010 from multiple organ failure.
 He had been receiving treatment in the intensive care unit there since November 2009.